-The Plan was amended and restated on December 21, 2006.
-The Internal Revenue Service (IRS) has determined and informed the Company by a letter dated October 10, 2007 that the Plan and related Trust, as amended, were designed in accordance with the Internal Revenue Code (the Code).
-Although the Plan has been amended since receiving the determination letter, the Administrator believes that the Plan has been designed and is currently being operated in compliance with the applicable requirements of the Code and therefore believes that the Plan is qualified and the related Trust is tax-exempt.
+The Internal Revenue Service (IRS) has determined and informed the Company by a letter dated October 10, 2007 that the Plan and related Trust, are designed in accordance with the Internal Revenue Code (the Code).
+Although the Plan has been amended and restated since receiving the determination letter, the Administrator believes that the Plan has been designed and is currently being operated in compliance with the applicable requirements of the Code and therefore believes that the Plan is qualified and the related Trust is tax-exempt.
+The Plan has filed an application for a new determination letter which is currently being reviewed by the IRS.

 Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken uncertain tax positions that more likely than not would not be sustained upon examination by the IRS.
-The Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2010, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-The Plan is subject to routine audits by the IRS; however, there are currently no audits for any ax periods in process.
-The Administrator believes it is no longer subject to income tax examinations for years prior to 2007.
+The Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan is subject to routine audits by the IRS.
+The IRS is currently examining the Plan's 2010 tax return.
+The Administrator believes it is no longer subject to income tax examinations for years prior to 2008.